 Albert Securities LLC, a company that offers securities products and services, is a member of FINRA (Financial Industry Regulatory Authority) and SIPC (Securities Investor Protection Corporation).
 Aberts Investments LLC, on the other hand, is an SEC Registered Investment Advisor).

 Since Albert is not a bank, it cannot be insured by the FDIC directly.
 Instead, it must work with a conventional bank to offer its customers FDIC insurance on their deposits.
-Albert works with Sutton Bank.
+Albert works with Sutton Bank, as well as Coastal Community Bank, and Wells Fargo for its savings products.

 Deposits are insured for up to $250,000, while securities are insured for up to $500,000.